webhintio/hint/packages/hint-meta-theme-color/README.md

 </html>
 ```

-The `content` attribute value ca be specified as:
+The `content` attribute value can be specified as:

 * a color name